Camping is permitted on the northern half of Harford Moor.

 - Chill out and enjoy it!

-If you value the experience of remote backpack camping, then please consider making a contribution to the “Donate for Dartmoor” fund, which helps to pay for the management of the moor.
+If you value the experience, then please consider making a contribution to the “Donate for Dartmoor” fund, which helps to pay for the management of the moor.
 You can this online here:

 https://www.dartmoor.gov.uk/wildlife-and-heritage/our-conservation-work/donate-for-dartmoor

-Our position is similar to that of the Dartmoor Commons Owners’ Association: that continuing the legal dispute between two of the Association’s members over wording in the 1985 Dartmoor Commons Act will not help to manage camping on the moor.
-We consider that what is needed is a reasoned dialogue as to the best way forward, and we are pleased to be engaged in such a discussion with representatives of the Dartmoor Preservation Association, the Ramblers’ Association, the Right to Roam Campaign and the Stars are for Everyone.
+Since January 2023 our position has been similar to that of the Dartmoor Commons Owners’ Association: that continuing the legal dispute between two of the Association’s members over wording in the 1985 Dartmoor Commons Act will not help to manage camping on the moor.
+Even with the Appeal Court judgement of July 2023, we consider that what is needed is a reasoned dialogue as to the best way forward, and we are pleased to be engaged in such a discussion with representatives of the Dartmoor Preservation Association, the Ramblers’ Association, the Right to Roam Campaign and the Stars are for Everyone.
 The environment concerns us all, and safeguarding it is of paramount importance.
 As a society we are letting narrow issues cloud the bigger picture, with the result that our environment is degrading at an alarming rate.